-I update thes Frequently Asked Questions + Hacks annotations every 2-3 days (last: May 11th).
+I update those frequently asked questions and hacks annotations every now and then (last: June 17th)!
 If you have questions yourself, please feel free comment below (or via Facebook, Twitter, Instagram) or simply send me an email!

 Download of Instructions and Pattern as a printable PDF